nsbucky/input/README.md

 # Input
 Lightweight utility package to deal with request input variables.
+Probably dead

 PHP 5.4 + only.